 Duty of confidentiality

 The Bill provides that the person to whom the protected disclosure is made must not disclose any information that might identify the whistleblower beyond those authorised to receive and follow-up on the disclosure.
-The Bill extends the same protection to the “person concerned”, i.e. the person who is referred to in a protected disclosure as potentially involved in the wrongdoing.
+The Bill extends a similar protection to the “person concerned”, i.e. the person who is referred to in a protected disclosure as potentially involved in the wrongdoing, albeit limited to disclosures made to prescribed persons, the Protected Disclosures Commissioner and other suitable persons rather than the employer.
 The Bill also sets out certain limits to these protections in respect of both the whistleblower and the person concerned.
 In addition, the Bill provides that in certain circumstances the whistleblower must be informed before their identity is disclosed, unless such information would jeopardise the related investigations or judicial proceedings.